-Once you’re done poking your dough, place the base of your hand on the dough the rim, and use the base of your hand to stretch the edge of the dough outward as you rotate the dough with your other hand.
+Once you’re done poking your dough, place the base of your hand adjacent to the inside of the rim of the dough, and use the base of your hand to stretch the edge of the dough outward as you rotate the dough with your other hand.
 Take care not to deflate the rim of the pie.

 Repeat the motion for several rotations.
 This motion helps mitigate the thinning of the center of the pizza and serves to facilitate stretching the dough to a uniform thickness.
 The number of ideal full rotations necessary is a function of the size of the pizza.
 Larger pizzas will require more rotations than smaller ones.
 Do four or so full rotations for a 16-inch pizza, adjust if necessary for future stretches—don’t worry about the exact number too much.
 You can see pizza makers do the same stretching technique, if you watch carefully.